MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nc-d3dkmthk-pfnd3dkmt_checkocclusion.md

 ## -remarks

 The handle to the window that is checked for occlusion must be valid.
-A window is not occluded if a part of its client area lies on a unowned video present network (VidPn) source, if its client area is an empty rectangular area (RECT), or if desktop composition is running.
+A window is not occluded if a part of its client area lies on an unowned video present network (VidPn) source, if its client area is an empty rectangular area (RECT), or if desktop composition is running.

 ## -see-also